Fahim9083/COIT20246-Journal-Fahim-Hasan/week09.md

 **Simple explanation**

-React Server Components send data between the browser and the server in a special format.
-The server converts this data back into objects (deserialisation) without properly checking it first.
-An attacker can therefore send one specially crafted web request and trick the server into running the attacker's own code.
-No login is needed, so any exposed server using the affected versions could be fully taken over.
-This is why the score is the maximum of 10.0.
+React Server Components use a unique format to transfer data from the browser to the server.
+Deserialisation is the process by which the server transforms this data back into objects without first adequately verifying it.
+As a result, an attacker can mislead the server into executing their own code by sending a single, well constructed web request.
+Any exposed server utilising the impacted versions could be completely taken over because no login is required.
+For this reason, the maximum score is 10.0.

 **Detection and mitigation**